nicinabox/Windchill/README.md

 ### Unreleased

-* Show current temperature instead of error when no windchill
+* Attempt to calculate windchill with out of bounds temperature instead of showing error
 * Fix gauge not animating to correct value when toggling between units
 * Allow gauge to be scrolled to out of bounds values
 * Save unit system preferences but default to current locale